code-not-found/code-not-found.github.io/_posts/sping-ws/2017-04-30-spring-ws-https-client-server-example.md

 Since applications can communicate either with or without TLS (or SSL), it is necessary for the client to indicate to the server the setup of a TLS connection.
 One of the main ways of achieving this is to use a different port number for TLS connections.
 In this example we will use port <var>9443</var> instead of port <var>9090</var>.

 Once the client and server have agreed to use TLS, they negotiate a stateful connection by using a handshaking procedure.
-During this procedure, the server usually then sends back its identification in the form of a [digital certificate](https://en.wikipedia.org/wiki/Public_key_certificate).
+During this procedure, the server usually sends back its identification in the form of a [digital certificate](https://en.wikipedia.org/wiki/Public_key_certificate){:target="_blank"}.

-Java programs store certificates in a repository called [Java KeyStore](https://en.wikipedia.org/wiki/Keystore) (JKS).
-To generate the keystore and certificate for this example we use [keytool](http://docs.oracle.com/javase/6/docs/technotes/tools/windows/keytool.html) which is a key and certificate management utility that ships with Java.
+Java programs store certificates in a repository called [Java KeyStore](https://en.wikipedia.org/wiki/Keystore){:target="_blank"} (JKS).
+To generate the keystore and certificate for this example we use [keytool](http://docs.oracle.com/javase/6/docs/technotes/tools/windows/keytool.html){:target="_blank"} which is a key and certificate management utility that ships with Java.

-Open a command prompt at the root of your Maven project and execute following statement to generate a [public/private keypair](https://en.wikipedia.org/wiki/Public-key_cryptography) for the server side.
+Open a command prompt at the root of your Maven project and execute following statement to generate a [public/private keypair](https://en.wikipedia.org/wiki/Public-key_cryptography){:target="_blank"} for the server side.
 The result will be a <var>server-keystore.jks</var> Java Keystore file that contains a key pair called <var>'server-keypair'</var>.

 ``` plaintext
 keytool -genkeypair -alias server-keypair -keyalg RSA -keysize 2048 -validity 3650 -dname "CN=server,O=codenotfound.com" -keypass server-key-p455w0rd -keystore server-keystore.jks -storepass server-keystore-p455w0rd
 ```

-If you would like to visualize the content of the keystore you can use a tool like [Portecle](http://portecle.sourceforge.net/).
-Using the file menu, navigate to the <var>server-keystore.jks</var> JKS file and when prompted enter the keystore password (in the above command we used <kbd>"server-keystore-p455w0rd"</kbd>) and the result should be should be similar to what is shown below.
+If you would like to visualize the content of the keystore you can use a tool like [Portecle](http://portecle.sourceforge.net/){:target="_blank"}.
+Using the <var>File</var> menu, navigate to the <var>server-keystore.jks</var> JKS file and when prompted enter the keystore password (in the above command we used <kbd>"server-keystore-p455w0rd"</kbd>) and the result should be should be similar to what is shown below.

 <figure>
     <img src="{{ site.url }}/assets/images/spring-ws/server-keystore.png" alt="server keystore">
 </figure>

-For the client we need to create a truststore (also a JKS file) which contains certificates from other parties that you expect to communicate with, or from [Certificate Authorities](https://en.wikipedia.org/wiki/Certificate_authority) (CA) that you trust to identify other parties.
-In this example we will add the server's public certificate to the client's truststore.
-As a result our client will "trust" and thus allow an HTTPS connection to the server.
+For the client, we need to create a truststore (also a JKS file) which contains certificates from other parties that you expect to communicate with, or from [Certificate Authorities](https://en.wikipedia.org/wiki/Certificate_authority){:target="_blank"} (CA) that you trust to identify other parties.
+In this example, we will add the server's public certificate to the client's truststore.
+As a result, our client will "trust" and thus allow an HTTPS connection to the server.

 To create the truststore we first need to export the public key certificate or digital certificate of the server.
 Use following command to generate a <var>server-public-key.cer</var> certificate file.